 Have you ever wanted to create a visualization that changes based on any ranking selection you could make?
 You can actually change the size of your Power BI visuals by ranking logic.
+You may watch the full video of this tutorial at the bottom of this blog.

 Think of a scenario where you want to showcase your top 20 clients.
 Pretend you’re in a meeting saying, “These are the clients that are contributing the most to our profitability out of all our sales.”